-The 2014 EU Directive on Disclosure of non-financial and diversity information will go into effect this year.
+The 2014 EU Directive on Disclosure of non-financial and diversity information will go into effect in 2017.
 This means that if you are a CSR manager you are probably already beginning the process of gathering information and figuring out what you need to include in your 2017 CSR report.
 Did you know we have plenty of resources to support your reporting activities and make your preparations a little easier?

 The 2014 EU directive is an amendment to the EU Accounting Directive (2013/34/EU) and will go into effect by December, 2017.
 It was created with the purpose to increase transparency on non-financial and diversity information.
 It requires ‘large public-interest entities’ with more than 500 employees to disclose a description of their business model, outcomes and risks for matters relating to the environment, social and employee welfare, respect for human rights, anti-corruption and bribery matters.